-Jimmy Carter 150 as Part of Andy Warhol’s Larger Body of Work
+Jimmy Carter I 150 by Andy Warhol as Part of His Larger Body of Work

 Although Warhol is best-known for his large-scale screenprints, Warhol was also a revered photographer who collected images from mass media sources throughout his early career.
-This work is just one of many that stirred up debate about the pairing of politics and pop culture, blurring the line between public stature and stardom.
+His interest in politics and political figures is evident throughout his work.
+Warhol has created screenprints of leaders such as Mao Zedong, Alexander the Great, Vladimir Lenin and Richard Nixon.
+Warhol’s image of Jimmy Carter is just one of many prints that stirred up debate about the pairing of politics and pop culture, blurring the line between public stature and stardom.